velotraveler/potraceroute/README.md

 ## FEATURES
-* single Python 2.7 file, runs on Linux, MacOS, NetBSD, Windows 10, Solaris, AIX, Android (with root access, tested on LineageOS 14.1 with QPython 2.5.0)
+* single Python 2.7 file, runs on Linux, MacOS, NetBSD, Windows 10, Android (with root access, tested on LineageOS 14.1 with QPython 2.5.0).
+Solaris and AIX should work too but haven't had the chance to test them.
 * supports TCP/UDP/ICMP traceroute
 * says what kind of traceroute is being run and to what port, so there's less chance of misinterpreting the output compared to standard traceroute